vslepakov/iot-device-sdk-hsm/README.md

-# Azure IoT Identity Service Integration
+# Azure IoT Device SDKs with x509 certificates backed by HSM

 > **Disclaimer:** This repo DOES NOT contain production ready code (very limited error handling etc.) and only demonstrates the approach.